 - Has any facial injury that has damaged a tooth or gums.

-If your doctor considers it necessary, he or she may refer your child to a dentist who specializes in children's teething problems, if this seems to be needed.
+Your doctor may refer your child to a dentist who specializes in children's teething problems, if this seems to be needed.

 Some parents dread their child's first visit to the dentist's office.
 You can make a trip to the dentist more positive for your child if you choose his or her dentist carefully.
 Talk to your child about what to expect.
 And if you want, use books that are meant to help a young child prepare for the first dental exam.
 If you have concerns about how your child will behave, talk to your dentist before scheduling the visit.
 Your dentist may allow your child to come in once or twice before being examined.
 These types of visits help prepare your child and often make him or her more comfortable with the dentist, other staff, and the office environment.